Postdoc – Deadline 28th December 2020 (Closed)

 A full transcript of your BA/BSc and MA/MSc (or equivalent) with a translation in either Italian or English if the original is not written in either of those languages

-Not exactly: you should submit by email addressing your email with all the required attachments to firstname.lastname@example.org and email@example.com.
-The subject of your email must be “Pec Domanda di concorso Assegno di Ricerca Prof. D’Agostino Marcello – Prof. Hosni Hykel – Prof. Primiero Giuseppe – Cod.
-ID: 4639”
+You should email your application and all the required attachments to email@example.com and firstname.lastname@example.org.
+The subject of your email must be: “Pec Domanda di concorso Assegno di Ricerca Prof. D’Agostino Marcello – Prof. Hosni Hykel – Cod.
+ID: 4807”

 4 Scholarships are available in the new Doctoral Programme in

 Mind, Brain and Reasoning at the University of Milan.